netlify/labs/features/graph/documentation/partner-onboarding.md

 ### Endpoints

-We require API providers to implement the [Open ID Connect (OIDC)](https://openid.net/connect/) standard.
+We require API partners to implement the [Open ID Connect (OIDC)](https://openid.net/connect/) standard.
 OIDC can be thought of as an extension to the OAuth2 standard and it's feasible to build OIDC features on top of a working OAuth2 setup.

 In practical terms, this means implementing the following endpoints: